francescomucio/open-transformation-specification/README.md

 Tools and libraries for working with the Open Transformation Specification will be documented as they become available.

+- **[Tee for Transform](https://github.com/francescomucio/tee-for-transform)** - A Python framework for managing SQL data transformations with support for multiple database backends.

 ## Participation

 The current process for developing the Open Transformation Specification is described in the [Contributing Guidelines](CONTRIBUTING.md).